millersplanet/millersplanet/README.md

 - 👋 Hi, I’m June!
-- 👀 I’m passionate about Data Analysis, particularly in the Finance sector.
+-  I’m passionate about Data Analysis, particularly in the Finance sector.
-- 🌱 Currently diving into ML, Time Series Analysis, and Database Engineering.
+-  Currently diving into ML, Time Series Analysis, and Database Engineering.
-- 💞️ Open to collaborations on Finance-related customer data analysis projects.
 - 📫 Feel free to reach out: frommillersplanet@gmail.com
-- 😄 Pronouns: she

 <!---
 millersplanet/millersplanet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.